 5.8.6.
-Technology for integrated operation of multiple access technologies necessary to develop an advanced integrated operation technology that can select various access technologies such as fixed and satellite/HAPS communications and broadcasting, deploy them in the right places and select an optimum access technology in a user transparent manner.
+Technology for integrated operation of multiple access technologies

+The 3GPP has already standardized the functions to accommodate multiple access technologies, including wireless LAN and fixed communications, as functions in CN.
+In the future, it will be necessary to develop an advanced integrated operation technology that can select various access technologies such as fixed and satellite/HAPS communications and broadcasting, deploy them in the right places and select an optimum access technology in a user transparent manner.
 The following methods should be considered toward future networks: